creeper82/Flashcards/README.md

 # Flashcards
 **Flashcards** is a simple C# console app to help you studying using, well, flashcards.
 You can create, manage and study your flashcards all within one friendly command line interface.
 I made it as a personal project, due to the fact that I love C# lol.

+The CLI library will soon be _**completely overhauled**_, and along with that, the whole codebase.
+App will remain backwards-compatible anyway.

 ## Features

 ### Current ###